 703. Protest Movements in Film.
 3 hr.; 3 cr.

 This course examines the dynamics of urban-centered protest movements in the U.S., such as the labor movement, the African-American, feminist, and gay and lesbian civil rights movements, and the anti-Vietnam war, and pro-life and pro-choice movements through a combination of reading books about such movements and watching film footage featuring the activities of movements.

-This course examines the theory and practice of American urban environmental policy in the second half of the twentieth century.
-We focus mainly on the natural, social and political forces that have shaped New York City’s urban environment, but will also look at comparative case studies of other American and European cities.
-This course will of interest to graduate students in urban planning, sociology, and environmental policy and science.
+This course will examine the theory and practice of American urban environmental policy in the second half of the twentieth century.
+We will focus mainly on the natural, social and political forces that have shaped New York City’s urban environment, but will also look at comparative case studies of other American and European cities.
+This course will be of interest to graduate students in urban planning, sociology, and environmental policy and science.

 721. Perspectives on the Labor Movement.
 2 hr. plus conf.; 3 cr.

 This course examines theories of industrial relations systems; the philosophy and political perspectives of labor unions; and the current discussion concerning the state and future of the labor movement.
 Issues examined will include the meaning of work, its changing nature, and the consequent implications for industrial relations and the trade unions.

 722. Processes of Urbanization.
 2 hr. plus conf.; 3 cr.

 Provides an overview of 1) the historical growth and economic position of cities as centers of industry or commercial and bureaucratic control, 2) internal differentiation within cities, 3) the experience of urban life at different socioeconomic levels.